Dasmariñas

-Being located just 10 km from Imus and 30 km south of Manila, the growing congestion and conurbation of the Manila Metropolitan area has led to its rapid development in the late 1900s.
+Being located just 10 km from Imus and 30 km south of Manila, the growing congestion and conurbation of Metro Manila has led to its rapid development in the late 1900s.
 This growth is manifested by the influx of major shopping malls, hospitals, universities, banks, industrial parks, and the growing number of residential subdivisions accommodating its growing population.

 Etymology

-Dasmariñas was named after Gómez Pérez Dasmariñas, the 7th Spanish governor-general of the Philippines who served from 1590 to 1593.
-After his death, his son Luis Pérez Dasmariñas became the governor-general from 1593 to 1596.
-Pérez Dasmariñas came from San Miguel das Negradas of Viveiro, in Galicia, Spain.
+Dasmariñas was named after Gómez Pérez Dasmariñas, the seventh Spanish governor-general of the Philippines who served from 1590 to 1593.
+After his death, his son Luis Pérez Dasmariñas became Governor-General from 1593 to 1596.
+Gómez Pérez Dasmariñas came from San Miguel das Negradas of Viveiro, in Galicia, Spain.

-Dasmariñas literally means "from As Mariñas" (coastal region of Lugo combining the comarcas of A Mariña Occidental, A Mariña Central and A Mariña Oriental), coming itself from mariño ("of the coast, seaside or shore" in the Galician language, the native tongue from Viveiro Galicia, Spain), and this from mar ("sea").
+Dasmariñas literally means "from As Mariñas", a coastal region of Lugo combining the comarcas of A Mariña Occidental, A Mariña Central and A Mariña Oriental.
+The term itself comes from mariño ("of the coast, seaside or shore" in the Galician language spoken in Viveiro, and ultimately from mar ("sea").